 - 1. Credits to my colleague Bianca Kramer for using this quote.

-Alle originären Inhalte auf dem Open-Media-Studies-Blog sind, soweit nichts anderes vermerkt ist, urheberrechtlich geschützt und lizenziert unter der Creative Commons-Lizenz CC BY-SA 4.0.
+Alle originären Inhalte auf dem Blog sind, soweit nichts anderes vermerkt ist, urheberrechtlich geschützt und lizenziert unter der Creative Commons-Lizenz CC BY-SA 4.0.
 (Namensnennung - Weitergabe unter gleichen Bedingungen 4.0 International)